MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Methodology

-The architecture of our framework is illustrated in \Fig~\ref{fig:overview}, encompassing four key roles of agents working collaboratively in the workflow. \begin{itemize}[leftmargin=*] \item \textbf{Manager}.
-This role tasks with team assembly, meeting organization, and plan formulation. \item \textbf{Repository Custodian}.
-The custodian is responsible for locating the relevant files in the repository according to the GitHub issue and recording the change of the repository. \item \textbf{Developer}.
-This role participates in planning discussions and completes tasks from the manager. \item \textbf{Quality Assurance (QA) Engineer}.
-The QA engineer reviews the code change from developers to ensure the quality of the whole repository. \end{itemize}
+Based on the empirical study identifying key factors affecting LLMs' issue resolution, we design the framework illustrated in \Fig~\ref{fig:overview}.
+This framework aims to mitigate negative impacts by transforming the complex task of \github issue resolution into a collaborative effort.
+It incorporates four key roles for LLM-based agents working collaboratively in the workflow: \ding{172} \textit{Manager}: this role tasks with team assembly, meeting organization, and plan formulation. \ding{173} \textit{Repository Custodian}: it is responsible for locating the relevant files in the repository acording to the \github issue and recording the change of the repository. \ding{174} \textit{Developer}: this role participates in planning discussions and completes tasks from the Manager. \ding{175} \textit{Quality Assurance (QA) Engineer}: it reviews the code change from Developers to ensure the quality of the whole repository.

 The collaborative process involves planning and coding.
-In the planning, a GitHub issue is assigned to the project manager and the repository custodian.
-The repository custodian identifies candidate files relevant to the issue for modification.
-With the issue description and a list of candidate files, the manager defines tasks and assembles a team, where each member is a developer specifically designed for the defined task.
-The manager holds a kick-off team meeting with developers and devises a plan.
-During the coding, developers undertake their assigned tasks from the manager, and the QA engineer reviews each code change.
-If a change fails to meet quality standards, the QA engineer provides feedback, prompting further revisions until the change satisfies quality criteria or a set iteration limit is reached.
+In the planning, an issue is assigned to the Manager and the Repository Custodian.
+The custodian identifies candidate files relevant to the issue for modification.
+With the issue description and a list of candidate files, the Manager defines tasks and assembles a team, where each member is a Developer specifically designed for the defined task.
+The Manager holds a kick-off meeting with Developers and devises a plan.
+During coding, Developers undertake their assigned tasks from the Manager, and the QA Engineer reviews each code change.
+If a change fails to meet quality standards, the QA Engineer provides feedback, prompting further revisions until the QA Engineer approves or a set iteration limit is reached.